I created this fun DIY map art as I have a bit of a map habit. In that, I can’t resist picking up a free map whenever I visit somewhere new.

 DIY Map Art Ideas

 This time I wanted to create a piece of art that was a personalized homage to some of my favourite places in the world.
-I used the road maps and tourist city maps I had picked up over the years to create this very personal piece of map art for my wall.
+I used the road and tourist city maps I had picked up over the years to create this personal piece of map art for my wall.

 I do love a framed vintage map of one of my favourite cities.
 But if I framed a map of all the places special to me, I wouldn’t have any space on the walls for anything.
-With this DIY map art, I get to show a little bit of each city in just one frame.
+With this DIY map art, I show a little bit of each city in just one frame.

 How To Find Old Maps For Arts and Crafts

 If you don’t have such a ready supply, then there are several ways to find the ones you need.
 Friends and relatives are a good start.
-I often find they are more than happy to offload out of date maps and atlases.
+I often find they are more than happy to offload out-of-date maps and atlases.

 Charity shops and thrift stores often have a pile of old maps and atlases.
 Your local library and tourist information centre will have local maps.
 Remember you can always use photocopies of the maps if you don’t want to cut up the originals.